ChihHanHuang/Quantum_C2C/README.md

 ![main](measure.JPG)

+The figure is the illustration of example for encoded_len=15

 6. Calculating the loss between the measurement result and true label and loss between reconstructed data and classical training data .

 ![main](main.png)